-Dymatex has a strength to weight ratio of 15 times higher than steel, with abrasion resistance aroud 15 times higher than carbon steel.
+Dymatex has a strength to weight ratio of 15 times higher than steel, with abrasion resistance around 15 times higher than carbon steel.

-Flexion Global continues to innovate, and as manufacturer with its own wholly owned facility in Portugal is equipped to maintain its position in the forefront of cut resistance.
-The market for work gloves, cut 5 gloves, cut 3 gloves and safety gloves in general continues to evolve as health and safety becomes more and more important in industry.
+Flexion Global continues to innovate, and as the manufacturer with its own wholly-owned facility in Portugal is equipped to maintain its position in the forefront of cut resistance.
+The market for work gloves, cut 5 gloves, cut 3 gloves and safety gloves, in general, continues to evolve as health and safety becomes more and more important in industry.